When our kids were itty-bitty my husband Brad and I used to hold little hands a lot.

 Other times it was for the simple pleasure of strolling, skipping, and smiling together.

-Now that they’re older, my kids aren’t so keen on holding hands with mom and dad anymore.
+Now that they’re young adults, my kids aren’t so keen on holding hands with Mom and Dad anymore.
 Sigh.
-There’s still the occasional watching-a-movie-on-the-couch-at-home handhold, but it’s a rarity.
+There’s still the occasional watching-a-movie-on-the-couch-at-home handhold when they are in town, but it’s a rarity.
 And I miss it.

 This is a simple, yet profound summary of God’s desire for us.
 A revealing of His longing for you and me to live in constant communion with Him.
 To lace our fingers with His in good, bad, scary, and sad times.
 Whether the sun is high in the sky or thunder rumbles low in our hearts.